titoirfan/titoirfan.github.io/docs/projects/clusterfusion.md

 ---

 **ClusterFusion** is a **radar-monocular camera feature-level fusion-based 3D object detector** that leverages the local spatial and point-wise features of radar point clouds.
-I developed ClusterFusion as a part of my master's thesis at Institut Teknologi Bandung under the supervision of Prof. Bambang Riyanto Trilaksono.
+I developed ClusterFusion as a part of my master's thesis at Bandung Institute of Technology under the supervision of Prof. Bambang Riyanto Trilaksono.

 ![](../resources/projects/clusterfusion/background.png)
 /// caption